 There are differences between the states and territories in the way the Higher Courts, Magistrates' Courts and Children's Courts systems are structured.
 Legislation differs between states and territories regarding which offence types can be heard summarily or otherwise in the Magistrates' or Children's Courts and which offence types must be heard on indictment to a Higher Court.

 All states and territories have a Supreme Court that deals with the most serious criminal matters, generally referred to as indictable offences.
 These include offences such as murder, manslaughter and drug trafficking as well as serious sexual offences, robberies and assaults.
-The larger states (New South Wales, Victoria, Queensland, South Australia and Western Australia) also have an intermediate level of court, known as the District Court or County Court, that deals with the majority of serious offences.
+The larger jurisdictions (New South Wales, Victoria, Queensland, South Australia and Western Australia) also have an intermediate level of court, known as the District Court or County Court, that deals with the majority of serious offences.
 In this publication, the Supreme Courts and Intermediate Courts are collectively referred to as the Higher Courts.

 All defendants that are dealt with by the Higher Courts have an automatic entitlement to a trial before a judge and jury, however in some jurisdictions, the defendant may elect to have the matter heard before a judge alone.